 We were making tracks and didn’t have much time on our own road trip to do more than eat dinner and stay the night in the nearby town of Weed (insert jokes here – the town is used to it).
 But if you have more time, there are hiking trails, lakes, and all sorts of outdoor adventures to be had around Mount Shasta.
 There’s even a ski area that we are hoping to try one winter soon.

 The towns of Mount Shasta and Weed are two of the last inhabited spots you’ll see for awhile, so I’d recommend the area as an overnight or a good stop for at least a meal or to fill up on gas.
 We dined at Say Cheese Pizza on our trip north and the Hi-Lo Hotel, Cafe, & RV Park in Weed on our return trip.
-Hotels in the area are very basic but we thought the Quality Inn & Suites in Weed where we stayed one night was clean and well-priced.
+Hotels in the area are very basic but the Comfort Inn Mount Shasta Area is about as good as it’s going to get, and it’s adequate, clean, and well-priced.

 3. Lava Beds National Monument